tflhyl/google-gson/README.md

   }
 }
 ```
-Normally you would need to write custom deserializer or create a Counts object capture the likes and comments.
+Normally you would need to write custom deserializer or create a `Counts` to object capture the likes and comments.
 With `@NestedName` you can now instead do this:
 ```java
 public class Food {
   @SerializedName("id")